 2015 FOREST PLAN

-The Record of Decision, revised Forest Plan, and Final Environmental Impact Statement (FEIS) are now available.
+The Record of Decision, revised Forest Plan, and Final Environmental Impact Statement (FEIS) are available below.
 Please folow the link below for the final documents, maps and all supporting documentation.

 2015 IPNF Forest Plan documents and maps.